 - Never My Fault: Woody and Buzz go through a lengthy "You started it" argument after Buzz attacking him leaves them stranded at a gas station.
 This escalates to Buzz accusing Woody of endangering the entire universe.

 Woody: I'm lost!
 Andy's gone!
-They're gonna move in two days and it's all you fault!!!
+They're gonna move in two days and it's all your fault!!!

 Buzz: My fault?!?
 If you hadn't knocked me out of the window in the first place...

-Woody: *fumes indignant* Well if you hadn't shown up in your stupid little cardboard spaceship and took away everything that was important to me...
+Woody: (fumes indignantly) Well if you hadn't shown up in your stupid little cardboard spaceship and took away everything that was important to me...